digital-land/technical-documentation/docs/architecture-and-infrastructure/infrastructure/how-to-guides/index.md

 * [Change to permissions for an application user](/architecture-and-infrastrucutre/infrastructure/how-to-guides/change-app-permissions) - Permissions are found within the IAM policies attached to the user which has been assigned the ECS task role for an application
 * [Change to permissions for GitHub CI user ](/architecture-and-infrastrucutre/infrastructure/how-to-guides/change-github-ci-user) - Permissions are found within the IAM policies attached to the build user assigned to a GitHub repository
-* [Setup aws-vault](/architecture-and-infrastrucutre/infrastructure/how-to-guides/setup-aws-vault) - aws-vault is a cli tool used for securely storing and accessing AWS credentials.
-It's also allow engineer setup multiple AWS profiles.
+* [Setup aws-vault](/architecture-and-infrastrucutre/infrastructure/how-to-guides/setup-aws-vault) - aws-vault is a cli tool used for securely storing and accessing aws credentials.
+It's also allow engineer setup multiple aws profiles.